 The engine has an aluminum alloy 3 ring piston, aluminum alloy connecting rod, and full floating type piston pin.
-The counterbalanced crankshaft turns in two unusually large sleeve type main bearings.
-The 2 quart (U.S. Measure) oil base and cylinder head are removable for servicing the engine.
-Positive splash type lubrication is employed on most models except on certain speed models, a gear type pump provides pressure lubrication to main and connecting rod bearings.
+The counterbalanced crank-shaft turns in two unusually large sleeve type main bearings.
+The 1-1/2 or 2 Qt.
+(U.S. Measure) oil base and cylinder head are removable for servicing the engine.
+Positive splash type lubrication is employed on most models, except on certain speed models a gear type pump provides pressure lubrication to main and connecting rod bearings.